Society of Professional Journalists: Sigma Delta Chi

+In 1910, Sigma Delta Chi expanded to the University of Kansas, the University of Michigan, Denver University, and the University of Virginia.
+By 1929, it had initiated 5,821 members at 53 college chapters, with 44 chapters remaining active.
+It was governed by an executive council consisting of national officers who were elected during the fraternity's annual convention of delegates.

-The organization continued to function as a fraternity until 1960 when it became a professional society.
+The organization continued to function as a fraternity until 1960 when it became a professional society for journalists.
+The professional society was a nonprofit voluntary organization for men, with professional membership being by invitation.
+In 1963, it had initiated more than 24,200 members, 79 active college chapters, and 16 inactive college chapters.

 At the 1969 San Diego convention, Sigma Delta Chi decided to begin admitting women into the society.

+Society of Professional Journalists

 In 1973, the society changed its name to Society of Professional Journalists, Sigma Delta Chi.
 In 1988, the present Society of Professional Journalists name was adopted.

 The stated mission of SPJ is to promote and defend the First Amendment guarantees of freedom of speech and freedom of the press; encourage high standards and ethical behavior in the practice of journalism; and promote and support diversity in journalism.